darintern/tinderClone/README.md

 July, 31, 2019 ----- Plan for today is the same as yesterday's, cus yesterday i was doin' nothing and i have no excuses.
 So let's get started !!!

-Aug, 1, 2019  ------ Plan for today is to add functionality of send photo message and video message and dowload them from firebase.
+Aug, 1, 2019  ------ Plan for today is to add functionality of send photo message and video message and download them from firebase.